YtBasicFD/COMP-4513---Assignment-1/README.md

 # COMP-4513-Assignment-2
 # 📌 Overview

-This project is a single-page React application built for COMP 4513 (Winter 2025) Assignment 2.
+This project is a single-page React application built.
 It functions as a small online storefront where users can:

 - Browse products